Grate-Oracle-Lewot/GrateCrystal/README.md

 - Everstone now also has the effect of Eviolite, boosting defenses of unevolved holders in addition to preventing them from evolving
 - King's Rock now adds its flinch chance to all damaging moves, even ones with secondary effects (the exceptions being Future Sight and moves that already have a flinch chance)
 - Most Berries and some other items renamed for flavor
 - X Sp.
-Defend, X Evade, Dusk Ball, and Timer Ball
+Defend, X Evade, Dusk Ball, and Timer Ball (Timer Ball can tick up to x10 catch chance)
 - 60 TMs and 8 HMs
 - Itemfinder replaced with consumable versions called Swag Beacons
 - The Clear Bell now has the effect of Gen I's Poké Flute when used, waking up all sleeping Pokémon in battle (but it can't be used to wake up Snorlax in the field)